-Covid 19 coronavirus: Health authorities investigating possible Canterbury Covid-19 case
+Covid 19 coronavirus: Health authorities investigating possible isolation case in Canterbury

-The Ministry of Health is investigating a possible case of Covid-19 in Canterbury.
+The Ministry of Health is investigating a possible case of Covid-19 in managed isolation in Canterbury.

 The person is currently in managed isolation, however, it is unclear whether or not they have come from overseas or have been in the community.